Tana Municipality: Geography

 Deatnu-Tana is situated along the lower river basin of the Tana River, which borders Finland along most of its course.
 People live in small settlements along the river, notably Sirma, Polmak, Rustefjelbma, Seida, Skiippagurra, Austertana, and Tana bru.
-Most inhabitants of Tana are Sami people, and the Sami language and culture are today promoted by the municipality and the schools.
+Most inhabitants of Tana are Sami people, and the Sami language and culture are today acknowledged and supported by the municipality and the schools.
 The highest point in the municipality is the 1066.78 m tall mountain Rásttigáisá.

-The river Tana has represented a mainstay in the economy, as it is one of Europe's main salmon rivers, and it empties into the Tanafjorden.
+The river Tana is economically important, as it is one of Europe's main salmon rivers, and it empties into the Tanafjorden.
 River transportation is traditionally done by long, narrow river boats, that are still in use, albeit motorized.
 Lakes in this area include Geassájávri, Nissojávri, and Sundvatnet.
 At Tana bru, the Tana Bridge (part of European route E6 and European route E75) crosses over the Tana River.
 The nearest airports are Vadsø Airport (about 70 km away) and Kirkenes Airport (about 130 km away).
 Kirkenes Airport (but not Vadsø) has direct flights to Oslo.

 Wildlife

-With the Tana River flowing through wild and spectacular habitat, the municipality of Tana has one of the most spectacular gatherings in Norway.
-As many as 25,000 goosanders can accumulate along the Tana waterway system.
-Add to this, thousands of common eider and long-tailed duck, then you have one of the largest concentrations of wildfowl in Norway.
+The Tana River's habitat is home to varied waterfowl.
+As many as 25,000 goosanders can alight along the Tana waterway system.
+With thousands of common eider and long-tailed duck, this area is home to one of the largest concentrations of wildfowl in Norway.

-In 2022 one bear was killed because of deaths of sheep from a local farm; An investigation deemed the killing of the bear, legal; The report said there likely had been at least one other bear in the municipality.
+Larger mammals also roam along the Tana River.
+In 2022, a bear was killed after preying on sheep from a local farm.
+An investigation deemed the killing of the bear legal, as there likely had been at least one other bear in the municipality.